-To enhance climate and community resilience across the country, American Family Insurance is acting now.
-By driving greater conversation around climate change and operating in a manner to minimize climate impacts, we are enhancing the resilience of our business while ensuring we champion dreams and opportunities for everyone.
+To enhance climate and community resilience across the country, AmFam is acting now.
+By driving greater conversation around climate change and operating in a manner to minimize climate impacts, we are enhancing the resiliency of our business while ensuring we champion dreams and opportunities for everyone.

-Peter Settel T Chief Strategy and C Technology Officer
+Peter Settel Chief Strategy and Technology Officer